xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 Compared to the Arm version, there should be no functional changes.

+### XML parsing in GDB

+Some advanced GDB servers, like the one provided by SEGGER J-Link, are capable of passing an XML with the target capabilities to the GDB client.
+For unknown reasons, the Arm toolchain distribution came without XML parsing support.
+The xPack distribution brings back support for XM parsing and full integration with the SEGGER J-Link GDB server.

 ### Python

 Support for Python scripting was added to GDB.
 This distribution provides